telerik/blazor-docs/testing/unit-testing-with-bunit.md

 * Workaround:

-    This attribute is used for internal purposes only and should not be included in the check.You may implement a method that can strip the unique attributes from the component, or verify particular elements using their CSS selectors (for instance `div.k-grid`).
+    This attribute is used for internal purposes only and should not be included in the check.
+You may implement a method that can strip the unique attributes from the component, or verify particular elements using their CSS selectors (for instance `div.k-grid`).

 ## Resources